 Negative reviews are bad enough, but if they’re not true, it’s especially frustrating.
 They have the potential to damage your reputation, even when you’ve done nothing to earn them.
 Fortunately, it is possible to fight fake reviews — and win.

 We asked experts in public relations, customer service, and online reviews to tell us how they recommend dealing with fake reviews.
-They told us that it’s important to address fake reviews by attempting to remove them, responding with a level head, and building a great reputation that won’t be damaged by a few fake entries.
+They told us that it’s important to address fake reviews by attempting to remove them, replying with a level head, and building a great reputation that won’t be damaged by a few fake entries.

-Identifying Fake Reviews
+How to Identify Fake Reviews

 The best way to stay on top of fake reviews is to monitor for them.
 Little Penguin Public Relations founder and CEO Michelle Stansbury recommends watching several online outlets for testimonials and reviews.